Pakistani English: Influences

 Pakistani English is heavily influenced by Pakistan's languages as well as the English of other nations.
-Many words or terms from Urdu, such as 'cummerbund', have entered the global language and are also found in Pakistan.
 In addition the area which is now Pakistan was home to the largest garrisons of the British Indian Army (such as Rawalpindi and Peshawar) and this, combined with the post-partition influence of the Pakistan Military, has ensured that many military terms have entered the local jargon.

 The type of English taught (and preferred) is British English.
 The heavy influence and penetration of American culture through television, films and other media has brought in great influences of American English.

 Vocabulary and colloquialisms

 Pakistani English contains many unique terms, as well as terms which are utilised somewhat differently in Pakistan.
 For instance, "chips" is used for potato chips as well as for French fries (usage of these terms is common in the UK) and "lemon" is used for both lime and lemon.